-Evaluation of the application and advice to the Minister
+Evaluation of the application and advice to the Secretary

-- Once an application for licence is submitted, the Ministry will review the application documents, on behalf of the Minister, to decide whether to accept the application as presented, particularly, if it meets the legislative requirements provided in the Act4. - If the Ministry has any concerns with the application which would lead it to not being accepted, we will ask applicants to provide additional information. - As part of the evaluation, a review may be undertaken to assess any compliance issues arising from the licence application. - Following the evaluation, the Ministry will advise the Minister with a recommendation to grant or deny the licence.
+- 14 Once an application for licence is submitted, the Ministry will review the application documents to decide whether to accept the application as presented, particularly, if it meets the legislative requirements provided in the Act. - 15 If the Ministry has any concerns with the application which would lead it to not being accepted, we will ask applicants to provide additional information. - 16 As part of the evaluation, a review may be undertaken to assess any compliance issues arising from the licence application.